-Technical analysis is a prediction of future price changes based on the analysis of price changes in the past.
+Technical analysis predicts price changes in the future based on the analysis of price changes in the past.
 Technical analysis consists of the study of charts and the identification of patterns.
-Mathematics and statistics calculations are often used to convert models and patterns that are formed in the chart into the forecasts, which determine the one that can be opened for trading.
+Mathematics and statistical calculations are often used to convert models and patterns formed in the chart into forecasts to determine which one can be opened for trading.

 History of Technical Analysis

-It is believed that technical analysis was first implemented in Japan during the 18th and 19th centuries.
-During those times, Japanese rice merchants started using charts to track and analyze product prices.
+It's believed that technical analysis was first implemented in Japan during the 18th and 19th centuries.
+Japanese rice merchants started using charts to track and analyse product prices.

-Later, Western countries called these charts “Japanese candle”.
+Later, Western countries called these charts 'Japanese candlesticks'.

-At the end of the 19th and beginning of the 20th century, an American journalist and researcher named Charles Dow started the classic technical analysis.
-His published series of articles about prices on the securities market later became a fundamental component of the Dow theory.
+At the end of the 19th and beginning of the 20th century, an American journalist and researcher, Charles Dow, started the practice now known as classic technical analysis.
+He published a series of articles about prices on the securities market that later became a fundamental component of the Dow Theory.

 In the middle of the 20th century, the development of computer technologies allowed the first indicators to appear.
-The indicators calculations were created automatically, which made it possible to apply the results of complex formulas to the graph.
-From that point onwards, computer analysis developed very fast, indicators began improving, and new tools were found.
-“Candle” and graphic analyses have kept their initial design, but they are still quite popular among traders.
+The indicator calculations were created automatically, which made it possible to apply to the graph the results of complex formulas.
+Since then, computer analysis has developed very fast, indicators began improving, and new tools were found.
+Candlestick and graphic analyses kept their initial conception, although they're still quite popular among traders.

 Postulates of Technical Analysis

-There are several main postulates of the technical analysis made by Charles Dow (or by his followers on the basis of his articles).
+There are several main postulates of technical analysis that Charles Dow made (or his followers on the basis of his articles).
 They represent the very essence of technical expertise and explain why it should even work in the first place.

 This postulate rejects the significance of the fundamental analysis.
-Price considers everything means that there is no point in tracking down all economic and political news, pay attention to the “loud” events.
+Price considers everything means that there's no point in tracking down all economic and political news; pay attention to big events.
 Everything that could affect the price is already taken into account.
-That is why the priority is to study charts and indicators.
+That's why the priority is to study charts and indicators.

-Random price fluctuations form the sequences – trends.
-Each timeline represents the directional price movement (ascending and descending trends), or flat – fluctuations in the horizontal diapason.
-Even though the tendencies break and change sooner or later, it is believed that the possibility of the continuation of the current trend is higher than the probability of its change.
+Random price fluctuations form the trends.
+Each timeline represents the directional price movement (ascending and descending trends), or flat one, fluctuations in the horizontal range.
+Even though the tendencies break and change sooner or later, it's believed that the probability of the continuation of the current trend is higher than the probability of its change.

-This postulate explains how technical analysis works in general.
-It is based on the following idea: let's say, that you formatted a certain pattern on the graph, which resulted in the price moving in a particular way.
-The next time the same pattern occurs, it is likely the price will behave similarly.
-At the very least, its probability will be much higher than the probability of a different scenario.
+This postulate explains why technical analysis works in general.
+It's based on the following idea: let's say that you formatted a certain pattern on the graph, which resulted in the price moving in a particular way.
+The next time the same pattern occurs, it's likely that the price will behave similarly.
+At least, the probability of it will be much higher than the probability of a different scenario.

-People change the market and their actions can be explained by psychology.
-Technical analysis allows market trends to be seen in graphic form.
+People change the market, and their actions can be explained by psychology.
+Technical analysis allows seeing market trends in a graphic form.

 The main problem is that the probability of an absolutely identical situation occurring is extremely rare.
-That is why analyzing the patterns is a priority.
-Often, a trader has to decide whether the situation on the graph fits the pattern or not, and question whether he should open a deal.
+That is why analysing the patterns is a priority.
+Often a trader has to decide whether the situation on the graph fits the pattern or not, whether a trade should be opened.

-Let's take a look at comprehensive technical analysis tools which are used in contemporary Internet trading.
+Let's take a look at comprehensive technical analysis tools used in contemporary internet trading.

-Candlestick analysis is believed to be the very first sub-type of technical analysis, its predecessor.
+Candlestick analysis is believed to be the very first subtype of technical analysis, its ancestor.
 In contemporary candlestick analysis, trade is conducted on the patterns formed by one or several candles.

 - External bar